JEP 3: JDK Release Process

 If you’re responsible for a non-candidate bug that’s targeted to JDK $N via the Fix Version field then please drop it by either clearing that field, or setting it to $N + 1, or setting it to tbd, as above.
 There’s no need to defer such bugs via the deferral process.

-Bugs of any priority whose fixes only affect tests, or test-problem lists, or documentation may be fixed in RDP 1 and RDP 2.
-If you have a fix for such a bug then you don’t need to request approval in order to integrate it, but please do make sure that the issue has a noreg-self or noreg-doc label, as appropriate.
+Bugs and enhancements of any priority that only affect tests, or test-problem lists, or documentation may be addressed in RDP 1 and RDP 2.
+You don’t need to request approval for such a change in order to integrate it, but please do make sure that the issue has a noreg-self or noreg-doc label, as appropriate.

 Bug-Deferral Process